paulinho-16/MEIC-TVVS/assignments/assignment3.md

 #### *Category-Partition* algorithm

 1. This method has only one parameter:
-    - `secondsToday`: an int representing the provided seconds in the table field.
+    - `secondsToday`: an int representing the provided seconds in the table field
-1. For each parameter we define the characteristics as:
+1. For each parameter, we define the characteristics as:
     - `secondsToday`: corresponds to the number of seconds of the user input variable
 1. The number of characteristics and parameters is not too large in this case, so we don't need to be defining testable combinations of features.
    *Constraints*: negative values for the variable `secondsToday` are not allowed.